sorainnosia/SGPool/README.md

 Mod10 means that it will sum up a set of number, for example :1,2,3,4,5,6 which sum to 21 and reduce it to single digit, which means 2+1=3 which is single digit, so mod10 of that set of number is 3.
 This switch is used with [MaxDraw] for example 3, which means it will exclude Mod10 from last 3 draws, for example last 3 draws result in Mod10 of 2,5, and 7, then the number generated with this `-MOD10 3` switch will get only set of number that generates to Mod10 of 1,3,4,6,8, or 9.

 This switch need an input file that contains last [MaxDraw] lottery result, which uses ```-INPUT [Filename]``` switch such as ```-INPUT TotoResult.csv```

+### `-MOD10INC [MaxDraw]`
+Mod10Inc is similar with Mod10 but Mod10 will exclude mods of those draws, but Mod10Inc will only include numbers that mod to the one from those draws

 ### `-ONLYMOD [Number]`
 ONLYMOD means that it will only generate set of numbers which sum up to Mod10 of [Number].